Artem Pshonka: Political career

-Pshonka was a elected as a People's Deputy of Ukraine during the 2006 Ukrainian parliamentary election in the 5th Ukrainian Verkhovna Rada (parliament) from 25 May 2006 to November 2007, as the 128th candidate on the party list of the Party of Regions.
+Pshonka was an elected People's Deputy of Ukraine during the 2006 Ukrainian parliamentary election in the 5th Ukrainian Verkhovna Rada (parliament) from 25 May 2006 to November 2007, as the 128th candidate on the party list of the Party of Regions.
 At the time of the elections, he was a senior assistant to the Prosecutor of the Kirovsky District in Donetsk and an independent.
 He was appointed as a member of the Committee on Combating Organized Crime and Corruption in July 2006, and as Chairman of the Subcommittee on Monitoring the Implementation of Laws by State Authorities to Combat Organized Crime and Corruption.

 He was re-elected as a People's Deputy in the 2007 Ukrainian parliamentary election, this time as the 149th candidate on the Party of Regions party list.

 In the 2012 Ukrainian parliamentary election, he was nominated as the Party of Regions' candidate in Ukraine's 81st electoral district.
 According to the results of the voting, he won the election with 65.44% of the vote.